Etheram68/Header-Cpp-Class/README.md

 ## Release Notes

-### 0.2.6
+### 0.2.6 / 0.2.7
-First letter is upper, other letter is sensitive case
+First letter is upper, other letter is sensitive case And modify Template

 ### 0.2.3 / 0.2.5
 Modify template for align call function on cpp file